Info on tipping, news sources, snacks, dining attire, laundry facilities and more.

 If you would like to stock up on cheap snacks for the road, we recommend visiting one of Iceland’s budget grocery chains: Bónus or Krónan.
 These stores are typically open from 10:00 to 18:00 although weekend and holiday hours vary.
 Bónus has two locations in downtown Reykjavík at Laugarvegur 59 and at the corner of Hallveigarstígur and Ingólfsstræti.
 Krónan is located just past the old harbour in the shopping centre at Fiskislóð 15-21.

 In small towns and villages, the most common grocery chain is Samkaup.
 Most major gas stations around the country such as N1 also include convenience stores with basic food items and small cafeterias serving hamburgers, fries, hot dogs, etc.

 Self-service laundromats are not common in Iceland, but most hotels (typically 3-star or higher) throughout the country offer some laundry or dry-cleaning services for a moderate fee.
-In downtown Reykjavík, self-service laundry facilities can be found at the Laundromat Cafe on Austurstræti 9 (for dining guests) or at KEX Hostel on Skúlugata 28 (open to the public).
+In downtown Reykjavík, self-service laundry facility can be found at KEX Hostel on Skúlugata 28 (open to the public).

 WINE & SPIRITS

 Aside from bars, restaurants and some hotels, alcohol is only sold at state liquor stores called Vínbúð throughout towns and villages in Iceland.
 Most locations are open between the hours of 11:00 and 18:00 Monday - Saturday with no service on Sundays or holidays.
 Please note that rural locations often have more limited service hours.

 We recommend visiting bookstores like Mál og Menning (Laugavegur 18) or Eymundsson (Austurstræti 18 or Skólavörðustígur 11) for Icelandic literature in English.